arkency/posts/posts/2016-07-10-respond-to-format-is-useful-even-without-multiple-formats.md

 And _missing template_ exception leading to `500` error code
 will occur only when you really have a problem with the template for supported MIME types (HTML in our example).

+P.S.
+If you haven't heard yet, [Post-Rails Way Book Bundle](http://www.railsbookbundle.com/) is ending soon.
+With 55% discount you can buy 8 products that will help you a lot.
+Especially if you work with bigger or legacy Rails applications.
+Enjoy!